michaeldgarber/at-risk-measure-sampling/README.md

-# at-risk-measure sampling
+# At-risk-measure sampling
-This repository is intended to accompany the manuscript entitled At-risk-measures sampling in case-control studies with aggregated data.
+This repository is intended to accompany the manuscript entitled *At-risk-measure sampling in case-control studies with aggregated data*.